-Aharbal Falls.
-There is no doubt in the fact that Aharbal Falls is one of the most interesting places to experience in Pulwama.
+1. Aharbal Falls.
+There is no doubt about the fact that Aharbal Falls is one of the most interesting places to experience in Pulwama.
 Being a tributary of the Jhelum river, this place is through and through amazing to experience in all its immensity.
 The scenic and natural beauty of this place attracts a great number of tourists and travellers from around the world.

-Shikargah.
+2. Shikargah.
 Located at an approximate distance of 3 kilometres, the Shikargah is quite an enchanting place to visit, especially with your family.
 This place is surrounded by lush green forests which makes it one of the most awesome tourist attractions to explore.
-Locals claim that the last ruler of Jammu and Kashmir, Maharaja Hari Singh, used to arrive here to witness wild animals.
+Locals claim that the last ruler of Jammu and Kashmir, Maharaja Hari Singh, used to arrive here to hunt wild animals.

-Payer Temple.
+3. Payer Temple.
 The Payer Temple is also located at a distance of around 3 km from Pulwama.
 If the legend is to be believed, then this temple dates back to the 10th century.
 The most fascinating thing about the temple is that it is a monolith structure.

-Visit Avantishwar Temple.
+4. Avantishwar Temple.
 Located in the Jawbrari village this temple dates back to the 9th century AD.
 Dedicated to Lord Shiva and Lord Vishnu this place has an amazing spiritual aura owing to which it attracts a great number of devotees.

-Tarsar and Marsar Lake.
+5. Tarsar and Marsar Lake.
 The Tarsar and Marsar trek which is in Kashmir is quite different in trekking as compared to anywhere else in the country.
 However, you would get to explore some of the most amazing alpine lakes while on this trek.

 By Air.
-If you are planning to visit Pulwama via air then you should get a flight till Srinagar airport.
-And from there you can get a cab or a bus to reach Pulwama that is nearly 30km away from the airport.
+If you are planning to visit Pulwama via air then you need to first take a flight till Srinagar airport, and from there, you can board a cab or a bus to reach Pulwama, which is nearly 30km away from the airport.